macs-lab/iLSPR-inspection/readme.md

 # Supplementary Materials of iLSPR Manuscript

-This repository contains supporting materials of the paper "iLSPR: A Learning-based Scene Point-cloud Registration Method for Robotic Spatial Awareness in Industrial Manufacturing"
+This repository contains supporting materials of the paper "iLSPR: A Learning-based Scene Point-cloud Registration Method for Robotic Spatial Awareness in Industrial Manufacturing", by Yusen Wan and Xu Chen, Department of Mechanical Engineering, University of Washington, 3900 E Stevens Way NE, Seattle, 98195, Washington, USA.

 This project includes the following items:

 - the dir named "geometric primitives" stores the geometric primitives used in GPDG method.